hugovdm/beats/README.md

 To be determined: can this maximum value be found without empirically observing the audio system clipping?
 And does this maximum value apply both to input and output equally?

+## Design Ideas
+### Sample Rates

+Consider the prime factors of some numbers you've seen a lot:

+* 48 = 2×2×2×2×3: at 48 kHz, one can divide a millisecond's worth of samples
+  into 16ths, or into 3.
+* 60 = 2×2×3×5: nicely divisible by any integer up to 6, but can be halved only twice.
+(120?
+240?
+Good if we're not looking at triplets-of-triplets.)
+* 360 = 2×2×2×3×3×5: in case you ever wondered why 360 is a nice number.
+Not
+  divisible by 7 or 11, but divisible by all other integers up to 12.

+When sample-perfect subdivisions are useful, there can be a good reason to make a loop a multiple of one of these numbers.